nwchemgit/nwchem-wiki/SYMMETRY----Symmetry-Group-Input.md

 if free to specify all atoms.
 The user must know the symmetry of the molecule being modeled, and be able to specify the coordinates of the atoms in a suitable orientation relative to the rotation axes and planes of symmetry.
-Appendix C lists a number of examples of the GEOMETRY directive input for specific molecules having symmetry patterns recognized by NWChem.
+The section [Geometry Examples](Geometry-Examples.md) lists a number of examples of the `GEOMETRY` directive input for specific molecules having symmetry patterns recognized by NWChem.
 The exact point group symmetry will be forced upon the molecule, and atoms within 10<sup>−3</sup> A.U. of a symmetry